-Public cycle hire models for smaller towns and cities are under development in Scotland and elsewhere.
+Public cycle hire schemes have been launched within Scotland and elsewhere and the models for operating these schemes continue to be developed.
 Local authorities with drive, enthusiasm and the necessary vision and ambition are encouraged to discuss these with Transport Scotland.
-Page intentionally left blank